WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_VSTORE mo
 1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop (VCONST V128 c) from the stack.
+2. Pop (V128.CONST c) from the stack.
 3. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 4. Pop (I32.CONST i) from the stack.
 5. If (((i + mo.OFFSET) + ($size(V128) / 8)) > |$mem(0).DATA|), then: